top of page

 All%20Hands%20In_edited.jpg

 One might liken Nonviolent Communication to an iceberg, for which much of what is present lies beneath the surface.
 At the surface, it is apparent that Nonviolent Communication provides recipes for communicating, and specific tools for transforming conflict.
-Looking below the surface, Nonviolent Communication is not just about techniques that one applies mechanically.
-Rather, it is also about attitudes, about our core approach to understanding the world.
+Looking below the surface, NVC is also about attitudes and our core approach to understanding the world.
 It is about creating harmony and connection in every aspect of our lives.
-And at the deepest levels, Nonviolent Communication is about how we can be fully alive in this world, how we can honor all of who we are and bring joy to ourselves and others.
+At the deepest levels, Nonviolent Communication is about how we can be fully alive in this world, how we can honor all of who we are and bring joy to ourselves and others.

 Some people wonder about the name, Nonviolent Communication.
 The name does not mean that this approach is only for people with an obvious propensity towards violence.
-Rather, the name honors nonviolence as practiced by people like Ghandhi and Martin Luther King, Jr. Nonviolent Communication involves shifts in the way we are in the world, to address not only explicit violence, but also the subtle roots of violence that pervade most cultures.
-Nonviolent Communication offers us ways to meet our needs that are not rooted in inflicting pain, but in inspiring the often-dormant universal human capacities for connection and love.
+Rather, the name honors nonviolence as practiced by people like Ghandhi and Martin Luther King, Jr. With Nonviolent Communication we can shift the way we are in the world, addressing not only explicit violence, but also the subtle roots of violence that pervade most cultures.
+Nonviolent Communication offers us ways to meet our needs in ways that are not rooted in inflicting pain, but in inspiring the often-dormant universal human capacities for connection and love.

 bottom of page